 - Representatives of employers including industry associations and private employment agencies in and from Southeast Asia, and businesses that source from the fishing and seafood industry in Southeast Asia.

-The Secretariat will provide technical and administrative support to the SEA Forum for Fishers, and will support the implementation of its decisions.
+The Secretariat provides technical and administrative support to the SEA Forum for Fishers, and supports the implementation of its decisions.

 The strategic direction of the SEA Forum for Fishers shall be guided by a Steering Committee.
 A Steering

 Committee shall include representatives from the following stakeholders:

 a.
 Three (3) national government authorities representing three countries in Southeast Asia;

 b.
 Three (3) representatives of workers;